usatlas/docs/jupyter/SLACjupyter.md

 1. Following the same steps above to launch Jupyter at SLAC.
 2. Instead of choosing the "atlas-jupyter..." instance, you choose "Custom Singularity Image" or "[Custom Conda Environment](https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html)".
 3. The "Commands to initate Jupyter" box will be pre-filled with commands to prepare your instance.
 You can edit/paste whatever Shell script to the box to prepare launching your Jupyter environment.
+4. A backend launching script will "source" your Shell script.
+It expects that after "souring", there is a command (or Shell function) called "jupyter" for it to run.
+It will then run one of the following commands, `jupyter notebook` or `jupyter lab` (depend on whether you choose Jupyter Notebook or Jupyter Lab) to launch your Jupyter environment.
-Below are example scripts to launch Jupyter from a Singularity container:
+5. Below are example scripts to prepare for launching Jupyter from a Singularity container:

 ~~~
 export SINGULARITY_IMAGE=/gpfs/slac/.../my_singularity_image.sif